projectara/greybus-spec/source/bridged_phy.rst

 Greybus SPI Transfer Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SPI transfer operation allows the AP to request the SPI master to perform a SPI transaction.
+The Greybus SPI transfer operation requests that the SPI master perform a SPI transaction.
 The operation consists of a set of one or more gb_spi_transfer descriptors to be performed by the SPI master.
-The transfer operation request includes data for each gb_spi_transfer descriptor involving a write operation.
+The transfer operation request includes data for each :ref:`gb_spi_transfer <gb_spi_transfer>` descriptor involving a write operation.
 The data shall be concatenated without padding, and shall be sent immediately following the gb_spi_transfer descriptors.
 The transfer operation response includes data for each gb_spi_transfer descriptor involving a read operation, with all read data transferred contiguously.